ziyangli107/socket/README.md

 serverc.c is the caculating server model<br>
 aws.c is the main AWS server model<br>

-In terminalrun makefile, then make serverA, make serverB, make server C, make aws, make monitor,<br>
+In terminal, run makefile, then make serverA, make serverB, make server C, make aws, make monitor,<br>
 at last start the client as “./client <LINK_ID> <SIZE> <POWER>" eg:"./client 4 1000 3"
   <br>
   The unit of file size is in bits, the input signal power is in unit dBm